 Only time will tell.

-To discuss these changes and their possible compliance as well as reputation repercussions, feel free to contact our team.
+To discuss these changes and their possible compliance as well as reputation repercussions, feel free to contact the Momentum Factor team.